WeRockStar/airbyte-lab/README.md

 As Data Engineers, we often use Airbyte to **extract** data from different sources, and **load** it into any destination of our choice.

-Simplied, it is a tool that helps you to **move data from one place to another**.
+Simplified, it is a tool that helps you to **move data from one place to another**.

 ## Getting Started with Docker